roman-corgi/corgidrp/README.md

-# corgidrp: CORonaGraph Instrumnet Data Reduction Pipeline
+# corgidrp: CORonaGraph Instrument Data Reduction Pipeline
 This is the data reduction pipeline for the Nancy Grace Roman Space Telescope Coronagraph Instrument

 ## Install